Tiger Technologies Technical Support

 .htaccess

-Also, the file must be plain text, not an HTML document, Word document, RTF document, or any other format.
-Be sure your text editor saves the file as plain text.
+In addition, the file must be plain text, not an HTML document, Word document, RTF document, or any other format.
+Be sure your text editor saves the file as plain text and that you upload it in "text mode" (not "binary mode") if you use an FTP program.